November 25, 2019

 Every manufacturer provides SDK to create custom mesh networks and build BLE applications.

 The main challenge now is not choosing hardware but creating a viable network graph.
 We at Integra think ahead about each nuance before building a mesh network topology to make your project graph efficient.

 For one of the projects, we have compared the main characteristics of BLE 5.0 Mesh, ZigBee, Thread, and our own Integra BLE networks.
 BLE mesh network had the lowest bandwidth, less than 1.5 kbit/sec for 100 bytes packet on six hops, and the largest delay (640 ms for the same packet and four hops).
 It has no guaranteed data delivery, unlike ZigBee or Thread.

 However, for a mesh network, one will need no routers, and the security of the technology is high.
 So for a low amount of data that does not require fast and guaranteed delivery it might be a very good option.

 Bluetooth LE transceivers are generally cheaper than their analogs for the other technologies.
 As Bluetooth is widely supported by consumer electronics (smartphones, tablets, etc.), Bluetooth networks are easily integrated into the existing environment.
 These two factors make the implementation costs lower; the prototyping and obtaining an MVP could be performed faster.

-With the Bluetooth network projects realized, we have completed all the necessary types of tasks: creating firmware for the nodes and the gateway, providing a gateway developed by Integra Sources team, creating a Bluetooth mesh network topology and optimizing it and making it compatible with the existing devices and system.
+With the Bluetooth network projects realized, we have completed all the necessary types of tasks: creating firmware for the nodes and the gateway, providing a gateway developed by the Integra Sources team, creating a Bluetooth mesh network topology and optimizing it and making it compatible with the existing devices and system.
 So if you need a low power wireless system with scalable connectivity and secure data transfer, we will create a BLE mesh network for your particular project.

 Share this article